 Therefore, they wanted to give these drivers more choice and flexibility in how they manage these features.
 They’d be able to use their VW ID vehicle in the way that they’re more used to most of the time, but switch over to B mode to practice their new mode whenever they could.

 Most ID.3 and ID.4 drivers have come to make use of these different driving modes in different environments, and it’s this distinction that perhaps helps to explain why VW took this technology in a different direction.
 What most drivers do is make use of B mode when they’re driving in the city, and D mode when they’re driving on the highway.

 When in B mode, the regenerative braking action is automatic and instant.
 The ID.3 and ID.4 models already have other automatic slowing and driver warning technology to prompt drivers into action if and when it senses that application of the brakes is needed.
 It has to be said, however, that VW’s regen braking action, even when in B mode, is nowhere near as aggressive as the likes of Tesla and Nissan, which actively work to bring the car to a complete stop.

 When in D mode, there is no automatic braking action when one releases the accelerator.
 Drivers have reported that after building up speed, the coasting action lasts for a long time on the VW ID.3 and ID.4, with some even saying it feels as though there’s another person driving the car:

-Regenerative braking will only kick in as and when the driver applies the brake pedal.
-As we mentioned before, however, the ID models do have safety technology that actively slows the vehicle if there are obstacles or intersections ahead and the driver appears to be taking no action at the appropriate time.
+On an empty road, regenerative braking will therefore only kick in as and when the driver applies the brake pedal.
+As we mentioned before, however, the ID models do have various technologies that actively slows the vehicle if there are speed limit changes, obstacles or intersections ahead.

 It is perhaps because of this existing technology that VW felt it unnecessary to use the same style of regen braking and one-pedal driving that others are using.